 |Available Since||VMs it Runs On||How VMs are Created||Metrics Name Prefix|

 |On-Demand Service||New for v1.8||Dedicated VM that serves a single service instance||PCF creates each VM on-demand when app developer creates service instance||

 |Pre-Provisioned Service||v1.2||Multi-tenant VMs shared by apps across PCF deployment||PCF creates all VMs when operator deploys or updates service||

 This RabbitMQ for PCF v1.8 documentation describes both service types.
 Documentation for RabbitMQ for PCF v1.7 and earlier only describes a pre-provisioned service.

-Right now (for PCF RabbitMQ versions before 1.8.0), the RabbitMQ Service instances correspond to a unique RabbitMQ Vhost on the multi-tenant RabbitMQ cluster.
-In PCF RabbitMQ 1.8.0, we are introducing On-Demand Broker (ODB) support (experimental).
-That means that a new cluster can be created and dedicated to a single application (single-tenant).
+For PCF RabbitMQ versions before v1.8.0, the RabbitMQ Service instances correspond to a unique RabbitMQ Vhost on the multi-tenant RabbitMQ cluster.
+RabbitMQ for PCF v1.8.0 introduced On-Demand Broker (ODB) support.
+That means that a new, single-tenant, cluster can be created and dedicated to a single app.

 RabbitMQ is a fast and dependable open-source message server, which supports a wide range of use cases including reliable integration, content-based routing and global data delivery, and high-volume monitoring and data ingestion.

 Emerging as the de facto standard for cloud messaging, RabbitMQ is used for efficient communication between servers, applications and devices, and creates lasting value by enabling rapid development of modern decentralized application and data architectures that can scale with your business needs.